Tips for incorporating organic pest management into your Growing Dome Greenhouse routine.

 Although these questions should be asked every time you step into your Growing Dome, pest management is most crucial at three times in a plants life cycle.
 Seeding, fruiting, and plant death are the times in which a plant is the most vulnerable to attack.

-At the beginning stages of a plants life, the ratio of soil to plant foliage is imbalanced.
+At the beginning stages of a plant’s life, the ratio of soil to plant foliage is imbalanced.
 Having exposed soil means that your Growing Dome beds will likely retain more moisture.
-Unfortunately, high soil moisture is the perfect environment for pests, specifically the Rolly Poly (aka, Pill Bug).
-The best way to prevent a Pill Bug infestation is to strictly monitor soil moisture and ensure your beds are not accumulating too much mulch at this time.
-For more detailed information on managing the Rolly Poly, click here.
+Unfortunately, high soil moisture is the perfect environment for pests, specifically the Roly Poly aka Pill Bug.
+The best way to prevent a Pill Bug infestation is to strictly monitor soil moisture.
+For more detailed information on managing the Roly Poly, click here.

-As far as Mealybug is concerned, the most immediate and effective way to manage this pest is to take a Q-tip, cotton ball, or spray bottle, soak it in a solution of Dr. Bronners, and wipe the area clean.
+As far as Mealybug is concerned, the most immediate and effective way to manage this pest is to take a Q-tip or cotton ball, or use a spray bottle, soak it in a solution of Dr. Bronner’s, and wipe the area clean.
 If you’re experiencing Mealybug on non-fruiting plants, it is safe to use a Neem Oil solution.
 However, using Neem Oil on fruiting plants can stunt their growth.

 Soil Health For Pest Management

 Another way to guarantee proper pest mitigation in your Growing Dome is to care for the health of your soil.
 There is a strong correlation between soil health and plant immunity.
 If your plants have a weak immune system you may notice pests such as Scale begin to attack the stems and undersides of leaves.
-Understanding Soil Composition as well as knowing how to Amend Your Soil are quite honestly the best Scale management available.
+Understanding soil composition as well as knowing how to amend your soil are quite honestly the best Scale management tools available.
 However, if you’re still seeing large outbreaks of Scale on your plants, the best way to manage this is to take a cotton swab and wipe the Scale off with hydrogen peroxide.
 Furthermore, too much Nitrogen or too little Magnesium and Phosphorus in the soil are believed to contribute to whitefly infestations.

 Homemade & Organic Pest Management Solutions